SJTUCourse/SensorTag-Experiment/README.md

 (2) Install IBM Python SDK for IoT in your computer.
 * [Python 2.7/3.5](https://www.python.org/downloads)
 * Upgrade [pip](https://bootstrap.pypa.io/get-pip.py)
-Download the get-pip.py and run in command lines: python get-pip.py
+Download the get-pip.py and run in command lines: python get-pip.py, python -m pip install -U pip
 * [IoT Python](https://github.com/ibm-messaging/iot-python)
 If you are not familiar with Python language, [Python Tutor](http://pythontutor.com/) can help you exercise Python programming so that you can master Python quickly, maybe in three days or a week.